Wanhenri/Test__Bank-Marketing-Data-Set-/README.md

    **7 - housing:** has housing loan? (binary: "yes","no")<br ;>
    **8 - loan:** has personal loan? (binary: "yes","no")<br />

-   ## related with the last contact of the current campaign:
+   ## Related with the last contact of the current campaign:
    ***

    **9 - contact:** contact communication type (categorical: "unknown","telephone","cellular")<br />